oracle-livelabs/apex/online-bookstore-app/14-ai-vision/14-ai-vision.md

 ## Introduction

-In this lab, you will learn to create REST Data Sources, automations, and triggers in Oracle APEX.
+In this lab, you will learn to create REST Data Sources, automations, and triggers.
 These components enable seamless API integration, automate tasks, and trigger actions based on events, enhancing application efficiency and responsiveness.
+Additionally, the combination will automatically engage the Oracle AI Vision service to analyze the content of the book cover image, generating a textual description of its contents.
+This enhances the customer's ability to find the book they are looking for through improved search functionality.

 Estimated Time: 10 minutes